 Once the Level 2 Diploma is passed, holders can teach introductory/beginners Art Clay classes and project based classes.
 They will get a 20% discount on buying Art Clay from the official distributors.

 Existing Art Clay senior instructors will still be able to run Level 1 and 2 Certification classes with just the Higher Diploma.
 After 1st July 2013 when the Teacher's Diploma is introduced, new Higher Diploma holders will have to take this additional level to teach the Art Clay Diploma (see below).

 A discount of 30% on buying Art Clay from the official distributors of Art Clay is an advantage of the Higher Diploma.

 Unlike Art Clay, the PMC training syllabus is not dictated by the manufacturer or overseen by the Guild.
 Anyone can set up their own training and call it PMC Certification, Diploma, Degree or whatever.

 PMC Certification classes are defined by the PMC Guild as 'a special kind of class that is based on projects made to conform to a specific and universal standard.
 The rigorous class covers a wide range of techniques, and includes information on forming, firing, and finishing.
 Upon successful completion of the three-day class, certified artisans are entitled to certain discounts at the sponsoring company.'

-There are two main companies offerering PMC Certification training in the US with a set syllabus; Rio Grande (which began running this certification in 1999) and PMC Connection.
+There were two main companies offerering PMC Certification training in the US with a set syllabus; Rio Grande (which began running this certification in 1999) and PMC Connection.
 Rio Grande ceased offering their certification in 2014.

 The PMC Connection training is divided into three segments.
 Part one is a two day class.
 Part two is a two day class of more advanced techniques.
 Part three is a two day class and covers even more advanced techniques.